 It seems only appropriate that the first entry on a blog belonging to the “Ministry Coordinator for Single Women” is about singleness.

-After all, I have been single for almost 15 years, so I should know something of dealing with that label if nothing else.
+After all, I have been single for almost 15 years, so I should know something about dealing with that label if nothing else.

 …..”So, you’ve been single how long?”
 This is said with the same inflection one uses to ask why that virus you’ve had for three weeks hasn’t gone away.